 Since all bodies are different, it’s worth taking questionnaires on a few different vitamin subscription sites to find the one that suits you best.
 As well as a medical advisory board that works behind the scenes, there is also a team of nutritionists on hand to answer your questions via email, phone, or webchat.

 The vitamins and supplements are non-GMO, and the online quiz asks a lot of questions about your dietary requirements and medical conditions.
 That way you'll always be sure that Persona-recommended products are right for you.

 With each order, Persona partners with Vitamin Angels to provide two malnourished children a year’s supply of vitamin A. So, you'll be doing something good for your health and for others.

 For anyone that finds swallowing pills a pain, VitaFive offers tasty vitamin gummies.

 There are two ways to subscribe to VitaFive: You can build your own personalized 30-day packs with individual, daily pouches, or you can buy the premade, monthly supplements, which are cheaper if you subscribe.

 To DIY your daily pack, simply select the gummies you want to include.
-There are eight to choose from, including vitamin D3, vitamin C, a multivitamin, biotin, melatonin, omega 3, probiotics, and elderberry for immunity.
+There are nine to choose from: vitamin D3, vitamin C, a multivitamin, biotin, apple cider vinegar, melatonin, omega 3, probiotics, and elderberry for immunity.

 Of course, to build your own pack you need to have some idea of which supplements you should be taking.
 It would be worth consulting with your doctor before signing up or opting for one of the monthly packs that range from sleep and digestion, to bone strength and beauty.